UCLA-IRL/ndn-multi-party-signature/docs/follow-ndn-cxx-or-not.md

 However, since the NDN Data class and Signature class provides usable setters, we don't really need to redo the encoding/decoding of Data packets.
 Just simple high-level setting is enough.

 <span style="color:blue"> **Conclusion**: Some high-level code is required but low-level encoding is not needed. </span>

+## About validation

+The validation can be realized by inheriting ndn-cxx::validator and to support our own schema.